What Makes a Good Zoo - A Personal Journey

 In 1967 started working in Private, Commercial and National zoos (and Bad and Dysfunctional zoos) in the capacity of Keeper, Head keeper and Curator, and sometime Zoo Inspector, Peter Dickinson started to travel.
 He sold his house and all his possessions and hit the road.
 He has travelled extensively in Turkey, Southern India and much of South East Asia before settling in Thailand (though currently living and working in Dubai).
 In his travels he has visited over 200 zoos (and before the travelling...many more) and writes about these in his Blog or on Hubpages.

 Still living out of his backpack Peter earns his living as an international independent zoo consultant, critic and writer.
-He describes himself as an itinerant zoo keeper, a dreamer, a traveller, a people watcher, a lover, a thinker, a cosmopolitan, a writer, a hedonist, an explorer, a pantheist, a gastronome, sometime fool, a good friend to some and a pain in the butt to others.
+He describes himself as an itinerant zoo keeper, a dreamer, a traveller, a people watcher, a lover, a thinker, a cosmopolitan, a writer, a hedonist, an explorer, an introvert, a pantheist, a gastronome, sometime fool, a good friend to some and a pain in the butt to others.

 Good zoos will not gain any credibility from their critics until they step forward and condemn the Bad zoos wherever they are.